 Recovering damaged database configuration files

-We have a special troubleshooting page for this here: repairing configuration database SQLite3 files.
+We have a special troubleshooting page for the situation where you are using the standard SQLite3 database files for the Access Server configuration on a single node.
+The troubleshooting page is here: repairing configuration database SQLite3 files.

 Change database backend to MySQL or Amazon RDS